F1DNA/FlexFarmerAsAService/README.md

     missingok
 }
 ```
+If you are not familiar with VI/VIM, to save and exit type `:wq` and then press enter/return

-Optional here, you can change daily out for weekly or monthly and change the value of rotate to however many of those days, weeks or months you want to keep
+**Optional: you can change daily out for weekly or monthly and change the value of rotate to however many of those days, weeks or months you want to keep**

 # **Restart rsyslog**